 The difference between the two companies in this area is not large.
-If you are undecided, all things considered, we'd recommend trying each service for a week or two and making up your own mind.
+If you are still undecided, we'd recommend signing up for both services for a week or two and deciding after trying each one.
 You're unlikely to be disappointed.

 Blue Apron vs. HelloFresh: Flavor, Freshness, and Quality

 In terms of flavor, this contest is a dead heat.
 Both offer excellent flavor diversity, leaning most heavily on regional American, Mediterranean, Mexican, and Asian flavors, though Blue Apron did seem to include Indian and Middle Eastern dishes a bit more frequently than HelloFresh.

 Our experience of freshness and quality was equally top-notch with both companies.
 Both sent vibrant meat and seafood, beautiful vegetables, aromatic spices, and lively sauces.
 We simply had no issues with either service in this area.
 All the dishes from both companies were simply delicious and both have well-balanced yet assertive flavors.